Common mistakes when microneedling at home

 - Adjust needle depth according to experience and skin type.

-- Give the skin sufficient recovery.
+- Allow the skin sufficient recovery.

-- Use gentle and moisturizing aftercare.
+- Use mild and hydrating aftercare.

 See also: Checklist before and after treatment